 Appeal Guidesappeal-scenario

-Allowed Amount Lower Than Expected: What to Do Next
+Allowed Amount Lower Than Expected: What To Do + How To Fix It

 Quick answer